Best text messaging apps in 2023

 Handcent Next SMS messenger

-Another app that has seen quite the transition over the years is Handcent.
-The texting app is now named Handcent Next and includes major features such as desktop notifications, cloud backups, and much more.
-Handcent continues to add more and more features and customization options in hopes to keep its user base happy while attracting new users.
+Handcent is another app that has seen quite a transition over the years.
+The texting app is now named Handcent Next and comes with major features such as desktop notifications, cloud backups, and more.
+Handcent Next continues to add features and customization options like ChatGPT support, the ability to use stickers and GIFs, and passcode-locked conversations.

 Free with IAPs: Google Play Store